Skip to main content

 • Effective dose range: 200 to 4600 mg/day

-• Studied populations: general population (meta-analysis of 82 RCTs), type 2 diabetes patients, adolescent girls with PCOS
+• Studied populations: type 2 diabetes patients, general adult population (meta-analysis), adolescent girls with PCOS

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
+Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-The only beneficial finding comes from a single meta-analysis; the two neutral studies targeted clinical populations (T2DM and PCOS), which may differ in response.
+The largest study (meta-analysis) shows moderate benefit, but two other meta-analyses/systematic reviews show neutral or small effects, indicating inconsistency.
+One small RCT in adolescents with PCOS found no significant interaction effect.
+The wide dose range (200–4600 mg/day) and varying study populations limit precision of recommendations.

 Doses used in studies